Howard Rollins: Legal issues

 In 1988, Rollins pled guilty to cocaine possession in Louisiana.
-In 1992 and 1993, he was arrested on three occasions for driving under the influence.
+In 1992 and 1993, Rollins was arrested on three occasions for driving under the influence.
 In 1994, he served a month in jail for reckless driving and driving under the influence.
 Because of his legal problems, Rollins was dropped from In the Heat of the Night.
 After attending drug rehab, he returned to In the Heat of the Night as a guest star.

-Death
+Death and legacy

-On December 8, 1996, Rollins died at age 46 at St. Luke's-Roosevelt Hospital Center in New York City from lymphoma-related complications.
+In the fall of 1996, Rollins was diagnosed with AIDS.
+Six weeks later, on December 8, Rollins died at age 46 at St. Luke's-Roosevelt Hospital Center in New York City from lymphoma-related complications.
 His funeral was held on December 13 in Baltimore.

-Legacy
+Rollins was interred at Woodlawn Cemetery in his native Baltimore.
 On October 25, 2006, a wax statue of Rollins was unveiled at the Senator Theatre in Baltimore.
 The statue is now at Baltimore's Great Blacks in Wax Museum.

-Howard is a distant relative to Philadelphia Phillies Jimmy Rollins.